Stmol/flutter_vk_sdk/README.md

 }
 ```

-Second, try to check if user is logged in alredy:
+Second, you should check if user is logged in alredy:
 ```dart
 final List<String> scopes = [
   VKPermission.FRIENDS,